SoftwareAG/sagdevops-cc-docker-builder/README.md

 Open [Command Central](https://0.0.0.0:8091/) and login as Administrator/manage.

-> NOTE that Command Central images comes from Docker Store.
+> NOTE that Command Central image comes from Docker Store.
 We did not build or customize it anyhow.

 Click on the Installations tab and notice that the list of managed installations includes only 'local' node.

-to see simple and managed containers in the maganed landscape.

 Start managed container by running: